Lesmiscore/WalletGenerator.net/.github/ISSUE_TEMPLATE/coin-addition-request.md

   - Coin logo must be square and PNG format.
 Any image that don't meet them will be rejected.
   - If you want to use another layout for paper wallet, you must send PR instead of this issue.
 - If you want to add Testnets, write about it too.
 - If you also need SegWit support, you need 5MONA (Monacoin).
-This doesn't billed if you send PR instead of this.
+This won't be billed if you create PR instead of this.
 (Applicable for BTC-based coins)